nucleus210/florance-client/README.md

 ## Install node.Js

-Run `ng install` inside new terminal in your Visual Studio Code
+Run `npm install` inside new terminal in your Visual Studio Code

 ## Build